Horatio Colony: Life and career

-Colony was born in 1900 in Keene, New Hampshire, and was the grandson of the city's first mayor.
-His family were successful mill owners, a vocation which he inherited but had little passion for.
+Colony was born in 1900 in Keene, New Hampshire, and was the grandson of the city's first mayor, Horatio Colony Sr. His family were successful mill owners, a vocation that he inherited but for which he had little passion.
+He owned shares in the Faulkner & Colony Woolen Mill and Cheshire Mills, both in or near Keene.
+He attended Keene High School and graduated from Phillips Exeter Academy in 1918 and Harvard College in 1922.
 He began writing at an early age and continued to do so until his death.